frikksol/chat-app/README.md

 - Go to render.com
 - Create a user
 - Create a new Postgres instance
+- Copy the external url to use in the next step
+- In your repo run `diesel migration run --database-url <external-url>`
 - Copy the internal url, to use in the next step
 - Done!
 ## Backend